mitesh-raval/Minivan/README.md

 *******************************************
 While, the author has tested and used this quite well, it might not account for all the possible caveats of code written in JS or CSS.

 Following are supported for most common possibilities :

 1) Extra spaces before and after the line of code and any newlines or tabs are removed.

 2) Both single line comments with '//' and multiline comments with /* .... */ are removed.

 3) Inline comments are removed without affecting the code within a line, even if the comment is embedded within code statements.
+For e.g.

-For e.g. if( /\* some comment \*/ condition) ==> if(condition) WARNING : However, multiple embedded comments within a single line of code are NOT handled.
+      if( /\* some comment \*/ condition) ==> if(condition)

+   WARNING : However, multiple embedded comments within a single line of code are NOT handled.

       For e.g.  if(/\* comment 1 \*/ condition) /\* comment 2 \*/  ==> SYNTAX error

 4) For single line else statements without curly braces, an extra space is added after the keyword 'else' in javascript.
-So following are accounted for:
+So following ARE accounted for:

     CASE A: